 An acute ST-elevation myocardial infarction (STEMI) is an event in which transmural myocardial ischemia results in myocardial injury or necrosis.
 The current 2018 clinical definition of myocardial infarction (MI) requires the confirmation of the myocardial ischemic injury with abnormal cardiac biomarkers.
+It is a clinical syndrome involving myocardial ischemia, EKG changes and chest pain.

 An ST-elevation myocardial infarction occurs from occlusion of one or more of the coronary arteries that supply the heart with blood.
 The cause of this abrupt disruption of blood flow is usually plaque rupture, erosion, fissuring or dissection that results in an obstructing thrombus.
 The major risk factors for ST-elevation myocardial infarction are dyslipidemia, diabetes mellitus, hypertension, smoking, and family history of coronary artery disease.